-Automatically increments version in package.json, commit, tag, push, done.
+Automatically bump version, commit, tag, push, done.

 Obviously, Release It has released itself.
 Cool, heh?!
 There's also a Grunt plugin.

 npm install release-it -g

 Release a patch, minor, major, or specific version: